Super Bowl XVI: Broadcasting

 The game was televised in the United States by CBS, featuring the broadcast team of play-by-play announcer Pat Summerall and color commentator John Madden.
 This was Madden's Super Bowl debut as a broadcaster.
 The broadcast also featured the introduction of the telestrator to a national audience, that was named CBS Chalkboard.
 Still in use today, it enables players and areas of play to be highlighted by the superimposing of lines and rings drawn by a freehand operator.

-Hosting coverage for The Super Bowl Today pregame (90 minutes), halftime, and postgame shows was the NFL Today crew of Brent Musburger, Irv Cross, Phyllis George, and Jimmy "The Greek" Snyder, with studio analysis from then-Pittsburgh Steelers quarterback Terry Bradshaw (who had faced these very same 49ers during the regular season and lost 17–14) and Roger Staubach, along with reports by Pat O'Brien reporting from San Francisco, Sandy Hill reporting from Cincinnati, and CBS News correspondent Charles Osgood.
+Hosting coverage for The Super Bowl Today pregame (90 minutes), halftime, and postgame shows was the NFL Today crew of Brent Musburger, Irv Cross, Phyllis George, and Jimmy "The Greek" Snyder, with studio analysis from then-Pittsburgh Steelers quarterback Terry Bradshaw (who faced both teams during the regular season, losing 34-7 to the Bengals and 17-14 to the 49ers; Bradshaw was out injured for Pittsburgh's second meeting vs. Cincinnati) and Roger Staubach, along with reports by Pat O'Brien reporting from San Francisco, Sandy Hill reporting from Cincinnati, and CBS News correspondent Charles Osgood.
 CBS, for this game, used the theme for the CBS Sports Saturday/Sunday for the intro (CBS had aired a special CBS Sports Sunday prior to the beginning of Super Bowl XVI coverage).
 At the end of CBS' telecast, they played ABBA's "The Winner Takes It All" over a montage of game and the city of San Francisco.

 This Super Bowl was simulcast in Canada on the CTV Television Network, which was airing the Super Bowl for the first time.

 The game was broadcast on nationwide radio by CBS and featured the broadcast team of play-by-play announcer Jack Buck and color commentator Hank Stram.
 Hosting coverage for CBS was done by Dick Stockton.
 Locally, Super Bowl XVI was broadcast by KCBS-AM in San Francisco with Don Klein and Wayne Walker and by WLW-AM in Cincinnati with Phil Samp and Andy MacWilliams.

 The game was one of the most watched broadcasts in American television history, with more than 85 million viewers.
 The final national Nielsen rating was 49.1 (a 73 share), which is still a Super Bowl record, and ranks second to the final episode of M*A*S*H in 1983 among television broadcasts in general.
 (Super Bowl LIX holds the record for total U.S. viewership, with an average audience of 128 million, but only earned a rating of 41.7, it did however break the record for audience share with 83).
 As of 2025, Super Bowl XVI remains the highest rated championship game in the history of the National Football League.

 60 Minutes was CBS's Super Bowl lead-out program.